New capabilities for flex and rigid-flex designs

 - Stack-Up by Zone for Flex and Rigid-Flex Designs: Multiple zones can be created using the new Cross-Section Editor to represent rigid-flex-rigid PCBs.
 The stack-up by zone feature provides faster, easier definition of stack ups for rigid-flex-rigid designs and improves MCAD-ECAD co-design.

-- Inter-Layer Checks for Rigid-Flex Design: The Allegro PCB Editor 17.2-2016 release introduces new in-design inter-layer checks for flex and rigid-flex that save manual effort and ensure all rules for advance flex designs are adhered to, avoiding many design-check-redesign iterations.
+- In-Design Inter-Layer Checks for Rigid-Flex Design: The Allegro PCB Editor 17.2-2016 release introduces new in-design inter-layer checks for flex and rigid-flex that save manual effort and ensure all rules for advance flex designs are adhered to, avoiding many design-check-redesign iterations.

 - Enhanced Contour, Arc-Aware Routing: Enhanced Contour is a more efficient method to add routing during Add Connect by following an existing connect line or a route keep-in, which will save time for PCB designers working on flex designs.